authgear/authgear-server/docs/specs/webhook.md

 The time spent in a BEFORE event delivery must not exceed 5 seconds, otherwise it would be considered as a failed delivery.
 Also, the total time spent in all deliveries of the event must not exceed 10 seconds, otherwise it would also be considered as a failed delivery.
 Both timeouts are configurable.

-BEFORE events are not persisted and their failed deliveries are not retried.
+BEFORE events are not persisted, and their failed deliveries are not retried.

 A failed operation does not trigger AFTER events.